denisidoro/navi/docs/deprecated/Alfred/README.md

 # Alfred

 > [!CAUTION]
-> This feature has been deprecated
+> This feature has been deprecated and support has been dropped since 2.16.0.
+>
+> The latest version with support is [2.15.1](https://github.com/denisidoro/navi/releases/tag/v2.15.1).

 This is _experimental_.
 If you face any issues, please report [here](https://github.com/denisidoro/navi/issues/348).

 ![Alfred demo](https://user-images.githubusercontent.com/3226564/80294838-582b1b00-8743-11ea-9eb5-a335d8eed833.gif)

-### Note

-Support for alfred has been removed.

-The latest version which has some support for it is [2.15.1](https://github.com/denisidoro/navi/releases/tag/v2.15.1).

 ### Instructions